xin-huang/sai/docs/userguide/score.md

           --tgt examples/data/1KG.tgt.samples.txt \
           --src examples/data/1KG.nea_den.samples.txt \
           --anc-alleles examples/data/hg19.chr9.example.anc.alleles.bed \
-          --chr-name 9 --stat U --w 0.01 --x 0.5 --y =1 =0 \
+          --chr-name 9 --stat U50 --w 0.01 --y =1 =0 \
           --win-len 40000 --win-step 40000 \
-          --output examples/results/1KG.nea_den.chr9.example.nea.specific.U.scores.tsv
+          --output examples/results/1KG.nea_den.chr9.example.nea.specific.U50.scores.tsv
 ```

 Here, we set `--y =1 =0` to require that the variant be fixed in the Neanderthal individual and absent in the Denisovan.
 This ensures that only Neanderthal-specific variants are considered as potential candidates for introgression.
-The output can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.nea.specific.U.scores.tsv).
+The output can be found [here](https://github.com/xin-huang/sai/blob/main/examples/results/1KG.nea_den.chr9.example.nea.specific.U50.scores.tsv).

 To detect adaptively introgressed variants from **Denisovan introgression only**, we can use: